charlie-minns/color-kart/README.md

 The NodeJS Package Manager, which is the world's largest software registry and supports over one million open source JavaScript packages and libraries, runs in a NodeJS runtime.
 The NodeJS runtime is essentially a port of Google Chrome's JavaScript V8 engine that will run in your terminal.

 Before you begin, you will need to install [NodeJS and npm](https://www.npmjs.com/get-npm).
 Then, open a terminal instance and set your working directory to the root of the project and run `npm install`.

-## Setting Up Your Project
-Before you start your project, look inside `package.json`.
-Take a note of the following fields, and adjust them where appropriate:

-* `name`: This is your project name as it would appear on the npm registry (if published).
-You should replace this with your own project name, but make sure to preserve the all lowercase and hyphenated format.

-* `repository`: This should hold the name of your repository for this project.
-It should match name of your GitHub repository as it appears in the URL.
-For instance, "https://github.com/ReillyBova/three-seed" would become "three-seed".

-* `version`: This field is used to version your project.
-The standard format for these is "MAJOR.MINOR.PATCH".
-You can update this as needed (for instance, setting it to "1.0.0" when you are finished with the project), or you can choose to ignore it.

-* `title`: This field contains the "pretty" name of your project.
-When you run your project in the browser, this title will be injected into the site's HTML header.
-Most browsers will use this to label the browser tab.

-* `description`: A really quick description of your project.

-* `keywords`: A list of keywords for you project.
-Feel free to modify as needed, note that the last keyword should **not** be followed by a comma, since `package.json` must adhere to JSON format.

-* `scripts`: This field contains several npm scripts that you will find useful.
-The first three commands (`start`, `prebuild`, and `build`) are used to build the development webserver, as well as the production bundle, for your project. `format` is used to "prettify" your JavaScript into a standardized format, as specified in `.prettierrc`.
-Finally, `deploy` is used to publish your project to GitHub Pages as a live demo.
-You can run any of these commands from the command line using `npm run <script-name>`.

-The dependencies below these fields tell npm what libraries (and more specifically, which versions of these libraries) to download when you run `npm install`.
-If there are further packages you would like to add to your project, you can install them by running `npm install <package-name>`.

 ## Launching a Local Webserver
 Now that your development environment is ready to go, you can spin up a local development webserver using `npm start`.
 This command will bundle the project code and start a development server at [http://localhost:8080/](http://localhost:8080/).
 Visit this in your web browser; every time you make changes to the code, *the page will automatically refresh.* If you did everything correctly, you should see something that looks like [this](https://reillybova.github.io/three-seed/) in your browser.
 Congratulations --- now you are ready to work!